Altinn/app-localtest/README.md

 > make podman-compose-start-localtest
 > ```

+Localtest should now be runningn on port 8080 and can be accessed on <http://local.altinn.cloud:8080>.

 #### Option B: Start the containers using Docker

 This mode supports running one app at a time.
 If you need to run multiple apps at once, stop the localtest container with `docker stop localtest` and follow the instructions below to run LocalTest locally outside Docker.